ftornay/intint/README.md

 vary as closely to linear as possible
 It's implemented in python and the docstring and comments give more details about the algorithm and what it is based on
+A translation into matlab is also included in the rep